ocasazza/ticket-analysis/README.md

 # Ticket Analytics Splunk Setup

 This project automatically imports ticket data from CSV files into a Splunk instance for analysis.
+The setup includes proper time-based indexing using the "Created Time" field and automatic field name formatting to snake_case.

 ## Prerequisites

 - Docker and Docker Compose installed
 - Running on a system that can use amd64 platform images (the setup uses platform emulation if needed)
-- The ticket CSV data files in the `data/Tickets_Export/` directory
+- The ticket CSV data files in the `data/fresh_service_tickets/` directory

 ## Configuration